 How To Be More Beautiful

-Now, I could do a whole series on how to apply make-up, because I'm pretty good at it, but that's not really how you become more beautiful.
+Now, I could do a whole series on how to apply make-up because I'm pretty good at it, but that's not really how you become more beautiful.
 Beauty only matters for the first fifteen minutes you know someone.
-After that, people start seeing the you inside.
-If the you inside isn't all that pretty, your beauty has just gone down in their eyes.
-On the other hand, if you are an average looking girl like myself, then your personality is what will catch people's eyes.
+After that, people start seeing you inside.
+If you inside isn't all that pretty, your beauty has just gone down in their eyes.
+On the other hand, if you are an average-looking girl like me, your personality will catch people's eyes.

 The number one thing to be beautiful is confidence.
-I'll admit it, I have my insecurities, but you put me in a social setting, and I can fake it.
+I admit that I have my insecurities, but you put me in a social setting, and I can fake it.
 Take this from a girl voted shyest in her class; now people are surprised to hear that.
 Well, some people are.
-I still have my shy moments, but what I lack in confidence, I make-up for sweetness and kindness.
+I still have my shy moments, but what I lack in confidence, I make up for sweetness and kindness.
 On my worst days, I can be sweet.
 That's my nature.
-Maybe that's not yours, and that's okay, there is something that is yours.
+Maybe that's not yours, and that's okay.
+There is something that is yours.

 So look into yourself and think of what people most like about you.
 Is it your humor?
 Is it your sincerity?
 Is it your spontaneity?
 Whatever it is, embrace that trait.
 By honoring the qualities that God naturally gave you, you will find yourself more confident and happier with who you are.
 In turn, you become more beautiful.